David Gravel Scores Silver Cup Victory

 David Gravel continued his amazing first season driving for Jason Johnson Racing winning the Don Martin Memorial Silver Cup feature Tuesday night at Lernerville Speedway with the World of Outlaws NOS Energy Drink Sprint Car Series.
 Gravel from Watertown, Connecticut was able to take the lead from James McFadden and did not allow slower traffic to hold him up wile trying to hold off Kyle Larson for the victory.

 The win was Gravel’s fifth victory of the season and was worth $25,000.
-In victory lane Gravel was quick to credit is crew for continuing adjust his car to work so well in traffic.
+In victory lane Gravel was quick to credit his crew for continuing to adjust his car to work so well in traffic.

 “Phillip (Dietz)has been working on it all night,” said Gravel of his crew chief.
 “I’m really picky and I told him it wasn’t good enough to turn the corner all night.
 We got the car good there.
-Just one and two I was good; I was able to pick up the middle and carry a lot of exit speedway put me in good position in three and four.
+Just one and two I was good; I was able to pick up the middle and carry a lot of exit speed to put me in good position in three and four.
 Phillip, Tyler, and Patrick did a great job and its awesome to win another one of these.”

 Shane Stewart and James McFadden started on the front row with McFadden taking the lead on the opening lap.
 After a lap one caution for A.J.
 Flick stopping in turn two McFadden started feeling pressure from Gravel who moved into second.